tneotia/html-editor-enhanced/README.md

 This list is not final, more can be added.
 If there's a specific plugin you'd like to see support for, please file a feature request!

-Every plugin except Summernote At Mention is activated by default.
-They can be disabled by modifying the toolbar items, see [above](#toolbar) for details.
+No plugins are activated activated by default.
+They can be activated by modifying the toolbar items, see [above](#toolbar) for details.

 To activate Summernote At Mention: